oanc/org.anc.tutorial.rest/README.md

 1. Java 1.7 or later
 1. Maven 3.x with the ANC’s setting.xml file
 1. Groovy 2.x
 1. A suitable IDE.
 I recommend the community edition of [IntelliJ](http://www.jetbrains.com/idea/download/), but Eclipse and Netbeans will work as well.
-However, these instructions assume IntelliJ and users of other IDEs will have to figure out the equivalent commands on their own.
+These instructions assume IntelliJ is being used.
 1. A Tomcat server installed (optional)

 ## Create the project

-Select `File -> New Project...`, select a *Maven* project type and click the *Next* button.
+1. Select `File -> New Project...`
+2. Select a *Maven* project type

-Select a *Maven* project and click the *Next* button.
+3. Click the *Next* button.

 ## Add the Groovy framework

-Right click the project in the *Project* view and select *Add Framework Support...`.
-Select *Groovy* and click the *Ok* button.
+1. Right click on the project in the *Project* view
+2. Select *Add Framework Support...*
+3. Select *Groovy*
+4. Click the *Ok* button.

 ## Project layout